 At the request of this Court, the witness was asked to examine the accused.

 He in his own words said he reassessed him on the 23rd and 24th August, 1996.
-Prior thereto he had furnished this Court with reports dated 5th October, 1995 and 20th December, 1995.

-He personally interviewed the accused using services of an interpreter.
-The interpreter was a psychiatric nurse.
+Prior-thereto he had furnished this Court with reports dated 5th October, 1995 and interpreter was a psychiatric nurse.
 He kept a record of the interview and prepared a report.
-The report was handed in and marked Exhibit "C" dated 8th August, 1996 and it bears the witness's signature.
-The witness referred extensively during the cause of his evidence to this report, it reads as follows:
+The report was handed in and marked Exhibit "C" dated 28th August,